 During an early infection, a patient may experience symptoms such as flu.
 Most people may just ignore it and think of it as nothing severe, so they end up forgetting about it and learn that they are infected with something serious when it is already too late.
 That is why medical professionals advise everybody, especially the sexually-active ones, to undergo an HIV screening test.

-There are many methods of HIV screening tests --- urine tests, swab tests or oral tests, and blood tests.
+There are many HIV screening tests --- urine tests, swab tests or oral tests, and blood tests.
 The purpose of the test is not to detect the presence of HIV itself, but to see if there are traces of HIV antibodies released by the immune system to fight the virus.
 It is possible for an HIV patient to get a negative test result if his or her immune system is not able to produce sufficient antibodies to protect his or her body.

 To prevent one’s self from contracting HIV, AIDS, and other sexually-transmitted diseases, one should learn to practice safe sex.
-Also, those that currently engage in doing the deed with multiple partners have a higher probability of getting infected.
-It is extremely important to get your and your partners tested so that you can go to a doctor immediately and undergo treatment if tested positive.
+Also, those that currently engage in the deed with multiple partners have a higher probability of getting infected.
+It is extremely important to get you and your partners tested so that you can go to a doctor immediately and undergo treatment if tested positive.